 - Be willing to learn, communicate, and engage in constructive collaboration with their interdisciplinary team, their coach, other members of the internship, and their stakeholders.

-- Work remotely in a professional environment for at least 20 hours a week (at least 4 hours for 5 days a week).
+- Work in a professional environment for at least 20 hours a week (at least 4 hours for 5 days a week).

 - Attend and report during daily team meetings, biweekly stakeholder meetings, Lunch & Learn events, and a final showcase to demonstrate the culmination of their project work.

 Interns will gain:

 - Experience in project-based work, allowing teams to gain knowledge of standard tech workplace practices and procedures.

-- Productivity skills including time management, focused note-taking, and effective communication.
+- Productivity skills include time management, focused note-taking, and effective communication.